 noticably non sinusoidal and "pinched" at the peaks in the case where

-CS 160uF, I might recreate it and take a picture of it with my digital
+160uF, I might recreate it and take a picture of it with my digital

 Based on data taken during previous testing the increasing power

 CP is increased is due to the increase in current flowing in the third

 the idler motor.
 While it is reactive current, it still dissipates

 IR drop in the third phase windings.
 The output voltage of the third